draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 }
 {{< / highlight >}}

+We previously logged in with the user 'Isidore'.
+This account won't allow for configuration of Vault.
+We first need to switch to the root user with the `vault login` command before applying the configuration.

-After applying the above configuration, we now have two external groups in Vault.
+After applying the above config, we now have two external groups in Vault.
 Each assign their highlighted policies to anyone or any group that is a member of the external group.
 To couple our OIDC roles to the external groups, we need to create aliases telling Vault that the OIDC roles received in the token, are part of specific external groups.
 Use the [`vault_identity_group_alias`](https://www.terraform.io/docs/providers/vault/r/identity_group_alias.html) resource to accomplish this.

 ```hcl
 # main.tf